AnthonyLedesma/Bash-and-Python-Scripting/python/python.md

   * prefer `enumerate()` for counters

 ## Exception Handling
-- Raising an exception interrupts normal program flow and trasnfers control to an exception handler
+- Raising an exception interrupts normal program flow and transfers control to an exception handler
 - Exception handlers defined using the `try...except` construct
 - `try` blocks define a context for detecting exceptions
 - Corresponding `except` blocks handle specific exception types